rauldevilla/api-vault/README.md

 #### Credentials Validation Method
-The Credentials Validation Method  is the one used to verify whether or not the credentials sent by the invoker are valid.

-#### Credentials Validation Method
 The Credentials Validation Method  is the one used to verify whether or not the credentials sent by the invoker in the [HttpServletRequest](https://docs.oracle.com/javaee/6/api/javax/servlet/http/HttpServletRequest.html) are valid.
 The following table details the required signature to the method:

 | **Method Element** | **Description** |